philc/book-notes/school of life.md

     * "Confronted by the many failings of our real-life communities, culture gives us the option of assembling a tribe for ourselves, drawing their members across the widest ranges of time and space, blending some living friends with some dead authors, architects, musicians, and composers, painters and poets."
-    * What an honor, for one deceased, to be counted a s friend among the future generations of the living.
+    * What an honor, for one deceased, to be counted as a friend among the future generations of the living.
   * "Good enough"
     * Be happy with "good enough."
 Perfectionism in relationships creates emotional agony.
 Good enough relationships can still have very dark moments.